When Are We Supposed To Replace Our Dental Implants?

 We all know how at times, we tend to put off going to a dentist’s office.
-This can include occasions when, missing teeth, we are inclined to underestimate dental implants.
+This can include occasions when we’re inclined to underestimate dental implants.
 However, one of their greatest benefits is that they require very little maintenance, because they can last up to a lifetime!
 One of the concerns that many patients have are: Do dental implants need to be replaced?
 And how often?
 The answer is next to never!

 There are some conditions, ailments and illnesses which can cause the implants to require a replacement.
 These include diabetes, osteoporosis and other chronic conditions, which can cause bones to deteriorate.
 In these cases, it is important to notify your dentist so that they can access your mouth for any potential damage to the implant and surrounding structures.